geetheshtg/Arduino/README.md

 # Arduino
 Just a recap with arduino..
-I'm practicing old stuff y'all
+I'm practicing old stuff